libhal/SJSU-Dev2/documentation/design_docs/L1/counter.md

 ### void Set(uint32_t new_count_value)
 Set counter to a specific value.
 There is no guarantee that counts will not be missed during the invocation of this call.

+### void SetDirection(Direction direction)
+Set the counting direction to either up or down.

 ### void Enable()
 Starts counting from clock input.
 Must be called after `Initialize()` to begin